serajkhazei/OCEAN_Capstone/README.md

 ###  Overview
 Capstone project for Flatiron Data Science Boot Camp.
 In this Project I used various classification algorithms in order to accurately identify indications of trait Neuroticism in individuals via their Facebook status updates.
 I start by importing necessary packages, cleaning/text preprocessing the data and building my baseline model.
 I want to be able to accurately classify Neurotic individuals in order to help my stakeholder target ads towards the correct Facebook users.
-Some of my recommendations is to focus on correctly identifying Neurotic individuals as frequent as possible to be able to hone in in the objective as much as possible.

 ### Stakeholder
 Headspace marketing team